SamuelDiazBidot/Disaster-Site-Resources-Locator/README.md

 - `export FLASK_APP=hello.py`
 - `python -m flask run`
 ## Todo
-- [ ] Register as a administrator.
+- [x] Register as a administrator.
-- [ ] Register as a person in need of resources.
+- [x] Register as a person in need of resources.
-- [ ] Register as a person in that supplies resources
+- [x] Register as a person that supplies resources
 - [x] Add a request for a given resource
 - [ ] Announce the availability of a resource
-- [x] Reserve or purchase a resource.
+- [ ] Reserve or purchase a resource.
 - [x] Browse resources being requested
 - [x] Browse resources available.
 - [x] see details of resources
 - [ ] search resources being requested, with sorting by name
 - [ ] search resources being available, with sorting by name
 - [ ] show dashboard page with trending statistics of resources needed, resources available and matching availability.
 (7 day period and 8 senate regions)